8.2

 x

-The thin outsole can wear down relatively quickly if used extensively and exclusively on very abrasive concrete.
+Thin outsole can wear down quickly on abrasive city streets.

 x

-Durability of post-2018 versions is reported by the community as being less consistent than the beloved 2018 model.
+Durability of post-2018 versions is reported as less consistent.

 x

-Not designed for rugged trails, very cold conditions, or prolonged wet weather.
+Not for rugged trails, cold conditions, or wet weather.

 Final Verdict